Klipwen/IT342-Online-Grocery-System/AI_COMMUNICATION_LOG.md

 - Use the information here to avoid confusion and provide context-aware advice.
 - If a teammate asks about image or connection issues, remind them to check port assignments, static resource paths, and the checklist in `SETUP_GUIDE.md`.
 - If you notice repeated issues, suggest updating this log or the setup guide for clarity.

+## 2025-07-01 (Frontend Navigation & Category Update)
+- Updated the header to include a functional category dropdown matching the main product category list: Pantry Essentials, Canned Goods, Canned Seafood, Noodles, Snacks & Sweets, Breakfast World, Wines & Liquors, Personal Grooming, Health & Beauty.
+- Header navigation is now customer-focused; clicking header links no longer redirects to the admin dashboard.
+- The default landing page is now the Home page (not the admin dashboard).
+- Cleaned up routing logic in App.jsx to ensure only the correct route shows the admin dashboard.
+- Team: After pulling, verify header navigation and category dropdown work as expected.
+- AI: Use this as the latest context for navigation and category logic.

 ---